hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 * [Superlinguo Interview with a Product Manager (Megan Risdal)](https://www.superlinguo.com/post/188176778397/linguistics-jobs-interview-with-a-product-manager)
 * [Interview with a Client Services Manager](https://www.superlinguo.com/post/150930940729/linguistics-jobs-interview-with-a-client)

 ## Curriculum design

 Create course content, timelines, and plans.
 Create metrics to evaluate learning outcomes.
 You might be employed by an EdTech company, by any other company that does internal trainings on its own (many large tech companies do this, for example), or by an academic institution.

+There are also other teaching-related roles that fall outside the traditional academic TT path that might go here.

 Some job titles: **Curriculum Designer, Instructional Designer, Educational Developer, Test Developer**